Inger Jacobsen

-Inger Johanne Jacobsen (13 October 1923 in Christiania – 21 July 1996 in Oslo) was a Norwegian singer and actress, known internationally for her participation in the 1962 Eurovision Song Contest.
+Inger Johanne Jacobsen (13 October 1923 – 21 July 1996) was a Norwegian singer and actress, known for her participation in the 1962 Eurovision Song Contest.

 Career

 Jacobsen made her first recordings during World War II and became a popular singer and actress in the post-war period, appearing often on television and radio, and in films and stage productions, until shortly before her death.
 From 1976 she was a member of the travelling Riksteateret.
 Her best-known record is " Frøken Johansen og jeg", which topped the Norwegian chart in 1960.

 1962 Eurovision Song Contest

 In 1962, Jacobsen entered the Norwegian Melodi Grand Prix (the national Eurovision selection), and was chosen to represent the country at the seventh Eurovision Song Contest with the song "Kom sol, kom regn" ("Come Sun, Come Rain").
 The contest was held in Luxembourg City on 18 March, where "Kom sol, kom regn" finished in joint tenth place of the 16 entries, having picked up just two votes, both from the French jury.

 Jacobsen later made two more unsuccessful attempts in Melodi Grand Prix; in 1964, she came fourth with "Hvor" ("Where") while her 1971 entry "India" finished an ignominious last of the 12 songs.